Hi. I’m Joe. I’m a writer. This is JoeBlogs. It’s free!

 Those words, “I’m a writer,” feel a bit boastful to me, even after 30-plus years of writing for a living.
 But I guess there’s really no denying it at this point.
-I’ve written six books — the last a 2.7-pound beast called The Baseball 100 — and millions of other words in places like Sports Illustrated, The Kansas City Star, NBC Sports, The Athletic, etc. I wrote the movie that they show several times daily at the Baseball Hall of Fame.
-And you should see some of the texts I write.
+I’ve written six books — the last a 2.7-pound beast (and surprise New York Times Bestseller!) called The Baseball 100 — and millions of other words in places like Sports Illustrated, The Kansas City Star, NBC Sports, The Athletic, etc. And you should see some of the texts I write.

-I also co-host The PosCast, a podcast where Michael Schur — a comedy writer and showrunner who you only know as “Mose” from The Office — and I mostly argue about fruit pie and lament the Yankees’ inevitability.
+And I also co-host The PosCast, a podcast where Michael Schur — a comedy writer and showrunner who you probably know as “Mose” from The Office — and I mostly argue about fruit pie and lament the Yankees’ inevitability.

 Here’s a photo of Mike and me and some other guy named Nick or something at Wrigley Field.